rcook/beginning-practical-haskell/part04.md

 print "hello" :: IO ()
 ```

-Note that `print 5` and `print "hello"` are two separate statements in GHCI.
+Note that `print 5` and `print "hello"` are two separate statements in GHCi.
 In "full" Haskell in a source file, programs must consist of a single expression.
 Let's see if we can combine them into a single expression using `>>=`.

 Given an `IO ()`, we need a function that takes unit and returns `IO b` where `b` can be unit too.
 We can build such a function that ignores its first argument and evaluates to `print "hello"`.
 We'll call it `f` for now: